Ambitions

 - Upgrades to storage buildings or buildings not associated with community use

-Community investment ideas that provide relevant skills and knowledge needed to support career preparedness and progression.
+Community investment ideas that aim to provide relevant skills and knowledge needed to support early career preparedness and progression.

-- Help youth bridge the gap between school and work
+- Support programming that helps bridge the gap between school and career

-- Help people facing economic, systemic or cross-cultural barriers complete high school and enter or complete post-secondary education
+- Support people complete high school and enter/complete post-secondary education

 Exclusions